Ann Marie Clark

 International Human Rights

-Co-Director, College of Liberal Arts Human Rights Program
+Co-Director, Purdue Human Rights Program

 My research interests include: norms and discourse in international relations; international human rights in theory and practice; the influence of non-governmental organizations on state behavior; global justice; how changing ideas about justice take hold in global politics.
 I am also interested in questions related to documentation of the records of global human rights activism, and questions related to data preservation and use.

 “Human Rights Texts for Digital Research: Archiving and Analyzing Amnesty International’s Historic 'Urgent Action' Bulletins at Purdue University.”
 Initial funding provided by an Enhancing Research in the Humanities and the Arts Grant, Office of the Vice President for Research, Purdue University.
 Award no. 206400.

 Clark, Ann Marie and Bi Zhao (2020).
 "Who Did What for Whom?
 Amnesty International’s Urgent Actions as Activist-Generated Data."
 Journal of Human Rights.
 Special issue on human rights measurement.

 Clark, Ann Marie.
 2018.
 “What Kind of Justice for Human Rights?”
 In Human Rights and Justice: Philosophical, Economic, and Historical Perspectives, eds.
 Melissa Labonte and Kurt Mills (Routledge). pp. 14-32.

 Clark, Ann Marie.
 2018.
 "Laws, Talk, and Human Rights: The Impact of Treaty Ratification, UN Criticism, and Democratic Change on Torture."
 Journal of Human Rights 17 (4): 418-435. doi: 10.1080/14754835.2017.1372734